Table of Contents

 • Remove support for PostgreSQL 9.3 - PostgreSQL 9.3 reached end-of-life in November 2018.
 We recommend upgrading your PostgreSQL installation to version 10 or later.
 For details, see Supported Technologies.

-View the full LabKey Server 18.3 release notes.
+View the LabKey Server 18.3 release notes.

 Version 18.2, released July 2018